i-ntERPrise/intERPrise/README.md

 * Open to ANY potential device and/or service (read front-end), interacting via JSON between the IBM I based solution and the “delivery channel” (read “client”).
 * Absolutely no OPM (Original Program Model) code constructs will be acceptable.

-**NOTE**: for all the 0.n **ALPHA** releases: please focus all your efforts on the `CRD000F`, `DEB000F` and `CSH000F` tables and all their associated components, in order to familiarise yourself with architecture and how all components interrelate.
+**NOTE**for all the 0.n **ALPHA** releases: please focus all your efforts on the completed (for purposes of the architecture and naming conventions & standards discussion) tables and all their associated components (triggers, constraints, copybooks, IO Services, Enterprise Services, Transport Services, SRVPGM’s, BNDDIR, etc.) in order to familiarise yourself with architecture and how all components interrelate.

 Should you have **any** suggestions on how the "Committee" (intERPrise Architectural and Standards Committee) can improve the architecture, to make it even more "open" and relevant, please forward your detailed suggestions to `management@i-nterprise.org`.

 As soon as we announce the availability of the **ALPHA** 1.0 release, you can start sharing code contributions.
 Only code that implements and follow our published standards, will be considered for inclusion in future distros.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+(We will soon provide an utility that will build the complete product for you on your development machine).

 The objective is to **only** use modern coding techniques.
 Our definition of when you are using ILE and RPG IV the way it should be, it will have most of the following attributes:
 * `*SRVPGM` - Functions and Procedures bound into *SRVPGM and *PGM